LLNL/UEDGE/README.md

 ## Getting started
 The easiest way to try out UEDGE is to download a static executable that should run on any Linux system; see the link to the executable [see uedge_executable file].
-Generally, you will also need an input file that defines the geometry, mesh size, and various input parameters.
-The simplest cases are 2D slab models, but there are many examples availabe for the poloidal cross-section of different tokamaks, both single- and double-null magnetic configurations.

-The second method, preferred if you intent to use and possibly modify UEDGE,  is to download and install the Python version of UEDGE.
-For this method, see the INSTALL file above (amoung UEDGE github files above) for step-by-step instructions.
-Again, there are a number of examples of input files available from the authors.
+The second method is to download the UEDGE source files, and then build a Python version or a Basis version [see uedge_source directory].

 ## How to get involved and contribute
 Sent email to one of the developers listed below expressing your interest in modifying or developing packages